eliona-smart-building-assistant/kontakt-io-app/README.md

 ### Environment variables

-- `APPNAME`: must be set to `kontakt-io`.
-Some resources use this name to identify the app inside an Eliona environment.

 - `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-utils/tree/main/db). (e.g. `postgres://user:pass@localhost:5432/iot`)

 - `API_ENDPOINT`:  configures the endpoint to access the [Eliona API v2](https://github.com/eliona-smart-building-assistant/eliona-api).
 Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`)